 General Considerations.
-Bearing in mind the international readership of CHI-MIA, authors are strongly encouraged to submit manuscripts in English; however, manuscripts in German or French can also be accepted for publication.
-The manuscript should be prepared with a suitable word processing program (please refer to Section 7 for details) with A4 or similar format.
+Bearing in mind the international readership of CHIMIA, authors are strongly encouraged to submit manuscripts in English; however, manuscripts in German or French can also be accepted for publication.
+The manuscript should be prepared with a suitable word processing program (please refer to Section 7 for details).